Techgrounds-Cloud-9/cloud-9-Atalla90/04_Python_1/Exercise 1 - Setting up.md

 ## Exercise

-Installed Python3 interpreter and made sure Python was added to th PATH system variable.
+Installed Python3 interpreter and made sure Python was added to the PATH system variable.
 Installed VS Code.
 Printed "Hello world!" to the terminal.

 ### Sources